-You will need reliable access to the internet to gain access to course materials using the MML (MyMathLab) accessed through your D2L Brightspace course.
-You can get access on campus in the computer lab 322 on the 3rd floor of the STEAM building, the library, and the Tutoring Center, ICB 109
+You will need access to the internet to gain access to course materials using the MML (MyMathLab) software.
+If you do not have your own internet access, you can get access on campus in the Library and the Tutoring Center, ICB 109.